renatorib/github-blog/README.md

 ### Slug Problem

 One of my biggest disappointments.
-It's impossible to create a safe and unique slug for your issues.
+It's impossible to create a safe and unique slug for your posts.

-My first attempt was to use github title to slug, and define the actual post title into issue's frontmatter.
+My first attempt was to use issue title to slug, and define the actual post title into issue's frontmatter.
-But it doest work because:
+But it does not worked because:

 Github only let you query for an exact repo/issue using the number of it, and I don't want to put id/number into my urls.